 Treatment consists of classroom scholastic time, supportive group therapy, recreational therapy, process groups and psycho-education.
 Treatment includes psychiatric and medical evaluations; comprehensive assessment and treatment planning; individual, family and group psychotherapy and medication management if needed.

 Adolescent PHP is offered Monday through Friday from 8:15 a.m. to 4:30 p.m.
 The program is available five times a week, with intensive treatment for a minimum of four clinical hours a day.
-The average length of stay in the program is two weeks.

 The goal of the program for patients with a dual diagnosis is to achieve long-term abstinence and recovery.